top of page

 • Madrina Club | Italy Travel Blog

 Madrina Club's - Under the Olive Tree is a soulful Italy travel blog celebrating hidden gems in Southern Italy.
 Explore local culture, food, history, and tips for life abroad.
 Plus, discover blogger services and digital marketing services designed to help you grow your own authentic online presence.
 Live Updates Travel tips, life in Italy, and new blog posts — straight from under the Olive Tree, with love.
 Add a long title here.
 Click to add and edit the text.
 Change the font, size, or scale to get the right look for the site.
 Write a brief description of the article to spark people's interest and persuade them to read the complete article.
 Add a long title here.
 Click to add and edit the text.
 Change the font, size, or scale to get the right look for the site.
 Under the Olive Tree Under the Olive Tree is a journey into the heart of Southern Italy, where hidden villages, ancient traditions, local flavors, and timeless landscapes still whisper their secrets.
 Born from a love of discovery and a life built between two worlds, this blog invites you to wander beyond the obvious — to the quiet piazzas, the sun-drenched vineyards, the family kitchens, and the sacred ruins where history and myth intertwine.
 Search 🌿 Under the Olive Tree Welcome to Under the Olive Tree — a soulful space where storytelling meets strategy.
 I’m Anna, a Southern Italy-based travel blogger and digital marketing consultant.
 This is where I share my journey through small towns, seaside vineyards, and vibrant markets — with tips for relocating, exploring, and thriving in Italy.
 Whether you’re here for travel inspiration, social media marketing tips, or the dream of moving to the Bel Paese — you're in the right place.
 Visit madrinadigital.com for more information about making your own passions come to life.
-Popular Tags Southern Italy Travel (4) 4 posts Italian Wine Events (2) 2 posts Southern Italy Beaches (2) 2 posts Southern Italian Culture (2) 2 posts DOCG Wines (1) 1 post Italian Language (1) 1 post Italy Packing Guide (1) 1 post Monreale (1) 1 post Calabria Coast (1) 1 post Feudi di San Gregorio (1) 1 post Paestum Wine Fest (1) 1 post Italian Desserts (1) 1 post Dialects of Italy (1) 1 post Italian Wine Regions (1) 1 post Best Wineries in Umbria (1) 1 post Legends of Italy (1) 1 post Dual Citizenship (1) 1 post Napoli (1) 1 post Art in Italy (1) 1 post Giuseppe Sanmartino (1) 1 post Relocation (1) 1 post Sagrantino di Montefalco (1) 1 post Greek Mythology (1) 1 post Artichokes (1) 1 post Campania Wineries (1) 1 post Herculaneum (1) 1 post Italian Coastline (1) 1 post Culinary Travel Italy (1) 1 post Italian folklore (1) 1 post Beach Travel Tips (1) 1 post House Spirit (1) 1 post Digital Marketing for Wineries (1) 1 post Italian Wineries (1) 1 post Arethusa (1) 1 post King William II (1) 1 post DOCG Wines of Italy (1) 1 post Madrina Club Tips (1) 1 post Blue Flag Beaches (1) 1 post Naples (1) 1 post Family Recipes (1) 1 post Ortigia (1) 1 post Aglianico Grape (1) 1 post Regional Italian Cuisine (1) 1 post Food Memories (1) 1 post Roman Cities (1) 1 post campania Wines (1) 1 post Immersive Experience (1) 1 post Italian Archeology (1) 1 post Campania Beaches (1) 1 post 25 Anni Caprai (1) 1 post Follow Us Featured Article Highlights Sign-Up to receive an email when new content is posted.
+Popular Tags Southern Italy Travel (5) 5 posts Culinary Travel Italy (5) 5 posts Southern Italian Culture (4) 4 posts Dolce Vita Desserts (3) 3 posts Southern Italy Beaches (2) 2 posts Naples (2) 2 posts Italian Wine Events (2) 2 posts Italian Desserts (2) 2 posts Dialects of Italy (1) 1 post Best Wineries in Umbria (1) 1 post Digital Marketing for Wineries (1) 1 post DOCG Wines of Italy (1) 1 post Beach Travel Tips (1) 1 post Arethusa (1) 1 post Family Recipes (1) 1 post Dual Citizenship (1) 1 post Aglianico Grape (1) 1 post Art in Italy (1) 1 post Calabria Coast (1) 1 post Campania Beaches (1) 1 post Follow Us Featured Article Highlights Colorful clothes hanging on a line between buildings in a Southern Italian neighborhood, capturing everyday local life and authentic charm.
+Southern Italian Cooking Classes.
+Participants gathered around a kitchen counter during an Italian cooking class, preparing traditional Southern dishes using fresh local ingredients.
+Rome’s Sweetest Tradition: Maritozzo con la Panna Colorful clothes hanging on a line between buildings in a Southern Italian neighborhood, capturing everyday local life and authentic charm.
+Southern Italian Cooking Classes.
+Participants gathered around a kitchen counter during an Italian cooking class, preparing traditional Southern dishes using fresh local ingredients.
+Rome’s Sweetest Tradition: Maritozzo con la Panna Colorful clothes hanging on a line between buildings in a Southern Italian neighborhood, capturing everyday local life and authentic charm.
+Southern Italian Cooking Classes.
+Participants gathered around a kitchen counter during an Italian cooking class, preparing traditional Southern dishes using fresh local ingredients.
+Rome’s Sweetest Tradition: Maritozzo con la Panna Colorful clothes hanging on a line between buildings in a Southern Italian neighborhood, capturing everyday local life and authentic charm.
+Southern Italian Cooking Classes.
+Participants gathered around a kitchen counter during an Italian cooking class, preparing traditional Southern dishes using fresh local ingredients.
+Rome’s Sweetest Tradition: Maritozzo con la Panna Colorful clothes hanging on a line between buildings in a Southern Italian neighborhood, capturing everyday local life and authentic charm.
+Southern Italian Cooking Classes.
+Participants gathered around a kitchen counter during an Italian cooking class, preparing traditional Southern dishes using fresh local ingredients.
+Rome’s Sweetest Tradition: Maritozzo con la Panna Colorful clothes hanging on a line between buildings in a Southern Italian neighborhood, capturing everyday local life and authentic charm.
+Southern Italian Cooking Classes.
+Participants gathered around a kitchen counter during an Italian cooking class, preparing traditional Southern dishes using fresh local ingredients.
+Rome’s Sweetest Tradition: Maritozzo con la Panna Colorful clothes hanging on a line between buildings in a Southern Italian neighborhood, capturing everyday local life and authentic charm.
+Southern Italian Cooking Classes.
+Participants gathered around a kitchen counter during an Italian cooking class, preparing traditional Southern dishes using fresh local ingredients.
+Rome’s Sweetest Tradition: Maritozzo con la Panna Colorful clothes hanging on a line between buildings in a Southern Italian neighborhood, capturing everyday local life and authentic charm.
+Southern Italian Cooking Classes.
+Participants gathered around a kitchen counter during an Italian cooking class, preparing traditional Southern dishes using fresh local ingredients.
+Rome’s Sweetest Tradition: Maritozzo con la Panna Sign-Up to receive an email when new content is posted.
 Let’s stay connected — Italian style.
 Think of it as a letter from a friend in the South: full of flavor, beauty, and heartfelt insights.
 Email* Yes, subscribe me to your updates. * Subscribe Submit Latest News Culinary Go Wineries Go Beaches Go Traditions Go Language Go Local Flavor Go History Go Events Go “Under the olive tree, we remember, we dream, and we begin again — always with the South in our hearts.”
 Promoted Articles

 View All